-Simply put if you’re sending traffic to your website the Facebook pixel is the difference between success and failure.
+Simply put, if you’re sending traffic to your website, the Meta pixel is the different between success and failure.

-The power of Facebook ads lies in the possibility of retargeting people who have already shown interest in your business.
+The power of Meta ads lies in the possibility of retargeting people who have already shown interest in your business.

 By placing that couples lines of code on your site, you’d be able to retarget people who have:

 - Liked, shared, or engaged with your ads and brand.